 Shelly Kramer, RN-BC BSN

 Shelly was born in El Paso, Texas, but has lived most of her life in the Cedar Rapids area.
 She attended Iowa State University for 2 years before transferring to the (now extinct) St. Luke's School of Nursing.
 Shelly is certified by the American Nurses Credentialing Center in Psychiatric and Mental Health Nursing.
 She is employed as Program Manager for Partial Hospitalization and Behavioral Health Home Care at St. Luke's Hospital.
 Shelly is married with two grown children, and loves to travel, boat, and spend time on the water.
 She is also a Cubs and Hawkeyes fan.
 Shelly joined the NAMI Linn County Board in November 2001 because of her work as a nurse and caregiver for those with mentally illness, and has served many years as Board Treasurer.
 She has also been Board President.
-In addition to NAMI Linn County, Shelly also is a member of the Department of Correctional Services Community Accountability Board and serves as the NAMI representative for the Linn County Continuum of Care Planning & Policy Council.
+In addition to NAMI Linn County, Shelly also is a member of the Department of Correctional Services Community Accountability Board, serves as the NAMI representative for the Linn County Continuum of Care Planning & Policy Council, and is 2nd Vice President for the NAMI Iowa Board of Directors.

 Nancy Brauhn, PhD, RN